-Inass Yassin is a studio artist and former director of Birzeit University Museum.
+Inass Yassin is a studio artist and exhibitions curator; former director of Birzeit University Museum.
 Employing object and image making, time and research based intervention, Yassin works in a variety of mediums including sculpture, video, installation and painting.
-Her social enaging practice examines the social shifts that have occurred within the Palestinian culture since the late 1980s.
-By tracing incidents in the transforming city scape and witnessing the conversion in the social life in her community, the work evolves to reveal the politics and aesthetics of transformation, on the private and collective scale.
-In her collaborative projects, she invites her community to contemplate the forces that dramatically shifted the social realities.
+Her social engaging practice examines the social shifts that have occurred within the Palestinian culture since the late 1980s.
+By tracing incidents in the transforming city scape and witnessing the conversion in the social life in Palestine, the work evolves to reveal the politics and aesthetics of transformation, on the private and collective scale.
+In her collaborative projects, she invites community to contemplate the forces that dramatically shifted the social realities.
 Examples are: Projection (2008-2010), on Al-Waleed Cinema house in Ramallah-Al Bireh, Studio Cairo (2011-2012) in the city of Nablus, the gardening initiative: Romantic Boycott, 2013-2017 in Birzeit University and an outdoor neon sculpture: God Bless (2017), in The Palestinian Museum garden.

 In her painting projects, such as in The Sea is Black (2007) and Transformation (2008), she used image-making to create a visual experience of the Palestinians' traumatic associations with immobility and inaccessibility to their own land.
 In Sparkling City (2015), she investigated a similar urban change in Beirut.